cchitsiang/awesome-stars/topics.md

 - [fbeline/rooster](https://github.com/fbeline/rooster) - Erlang REST framework
 - [frappe/frappe](https://github.com/frappe/frappe) - Low code web framework for real world applications, in Python and Javascript
 - [davellanedam/phalcon-micro-rest-api-skeleton](https://github.com/davellanedam/phalcon-micro-rest-api-skeleton) - This is a basic API REST skeleton written on Phalcon PHP.
 Great For building an MVP for your frontend app (Vue, react, angular, or anything that can consume an API)
-- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - REST, GraphQL and WebSocket API server for MongoDB and any compatible database.
+- [SoftInstigate/restheart](https://github.com/SoftInstigate/restheart) - Open Source Low-code API development framework Featuring ready-to-go Security and MongoDB API
 - [letsvalidate/api](https://github.com/letsvalidate/api) - API that uncovers the technologies used on websites and generates thumbnail from screenshot of website
 - [SeunAdelekan/Kanary](https://github.com/SeunAdelekan/Kanary) - A minimalist web framework for building REST APIs in Kotlin/Java.
 - [zalando/restful-api-guidelines](https://github.com/zalando/restful-api-guidelines) - A model set of guidelines for RESTful APIs and Events, created by Zalando